aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 });
 ```

-When the endpoint is invoked at path '/' using the HTTP GET method as below:
+In such a case, when the endpoint is invoked as below:

 ```bash
 curl -X GET https://example.com/